ELELAB/ALL_markers/README.md

   related gene expression markers are annotated as drug targets in the Drug Gene Interaction Database

+TARGET_known_markers
+- This directory compares the expression of predicted markers with known markers

 validation
 - This directory contains scripts used to perform validation of predicted gene expression markers from an independent cohort of patients with ALL